microsoft/ads-extension-telemetry/README.md

 Release a new version of the extension by:

-1. Run `npm run release`
+1. Ensuring all changes are merged in and the package version is updated
-2. Run `git push --follow-tags origin main`
+2. Create a new [Github Release](https://github.com/microsoft/azdata-test/releases) and tag targeting the main branch
-3. The release will be created in Github automatically by the CD pipeline, go to it and download the package artifact (tgz)
+3. The CD pipeline will then run and automatically attach the built tgz to the release, go to it and download that file
 4. Run `npm publish <path to tarball>`

 ## License